-The benefits included in this Limited Warranty are only available when service is requested according to the procedures established by the Builder and included in your Limited Warranty material.
-In addition, the Homeowner's failure to reasonably provide access to the home during normal working hours for making repairs will relieve the Builder from its obligations under this Limited Warranty.
+The Builder assigns the Homeowner warranties for particular appliances and equipment furnished by the manufacturer to the Builder.
+The Builder provides no warranty on those items except where the malfunction is due to damage during installation or improper installation.
+If it is necessary to request warranty service in such a case, the Homeowner must make a request directly to the manufacturer.
+In the unlikely event that the manufacturer is not responsive to the request, the Builder will assist the Homeowner in attempting to obtain the necessary repairs or replacements from the manufacturer.
+The benefits included in this Limited Warranty are only available when service is requested according to the procedures established by the Builder and included in your Warranty material.
+In addition, the Homeowner's failure to reasonably provide access to the home during normal working hours for making repairs will relieve the Builder from its obligations under this Warranty.
 The Builder's aggregate total liability shall not exceed the original contract price of the home.

-The Builder reserves the right to use its judgment in determining the most appropriate method of repairing Limited Warranty defects.
+The Builder reserves the right to use its judgment in determining the most appropriate method of repairing Warranty defects.
 The Builder's offer to resolve an issue for which it bears no responsibility under this Limited Warranty does not create the responsibility to provide the resolution in another situation for which it bears no responsibility.
 Actions taken to cure defects will not extend the period of coverage specified in this Limited Warranty or any applicable statutes of limitation or repose.

-SECTION 4: Limited Warranty Exclusions
+Section 4: Warranty Exclusions